Understanding current loop output sensors

 - 2-wire transmitters, which usually function as loop-powered current sinking devices.

 - 3-wire transmitters, which are independently-powered loop current sourcing devices.

 - 4-wire transmitters, which are normally independently-powered devices used when loop isolation is needed for noise or ground loop elimination, or for operation in hazardous locations (hazlocs).

 - Derivatives of 4-wire transmitters such as loop isolators or current loop repeaters.
 Often such devices are incorporated into a national-agency-approved safety barrier for intrinsically safe (IS) systems that can be safely operated in a code-specific hazardous location environment.

 2-Wire Current Loop Powered Transmitters

 2-wire loop-powered transmitters are electronic devices that can be connected in a current loop without having a separate or independent power source.
 They are designed to take their power from the current flowing in the loop.
 Typical loop-powered devices include sensors, transducers, transmitters, repeaters, isolators, meters, recorders, indicators, data loggers, monitors, and many other types of field instruments.

 Loop-powered devices are important because for some systems it is difficult to supply separate power to all the devices and instruments in the loop.
 The device might be located in an enclosure where access might be difficult, or in a hazardous location (hazloc) where power cannot be allowed or must be limited.

 Figure 3 shows a 2-wire loop-powered device connected to a current loop.
 It is considered a current sinking device in the loop circuit.
-The power to drive the device is supplied entirely by the unused current below 4 mA in the loop.
-2-wire loop powered transmitters are popular, but usually more costly than 3-wire.
+The power to operate the device is supplied entirely by the unused current below 4 mA in the loop.
+2-wire loop powered transmitters are popular, but are usually more costly than 3-wire transmitters.